Corregidor (position): Introduction into the Americas and the Philippines

 The institution was established also in Spanish America during the conquest and the Spanish Philippines, where it was also known by the names justicia mayor and alcalde mayor (not to be confused with the alcaldes ordinarios of the cabildo).
 In Indian areas the office was known as the corregidor de indios.
 Corregidores essentially had the same powers and duties as governors (gobernadores), except that whereas the latter ruled over a province-sized area (called variously a gobernación or a provincia), the corregidor administered a district-sized corregimiento.
 The corregidores were introduced in the mid-16th century to replace the encomiendas, which had become a source of autonomous power for the settlers.
 It was a decades-long process.
 The corregidores were given this privileged position either due to having influential families in Spain, or through paying the crown and in return being appointed.
 The reformed Audiencia of New Spain began implementing them in the 1530s, but they were not successfully set up in the Viceroyalty of Peru until the administration of Toledo.
 As the encomiendas were phased out, corregidores oversaw most of the local repartimientos.
-Corregidores were the pillar for the crown, and the system of colonial domination. whether it was a cacique or another representative that was used by the Spanish: as a broker between the indigenous Indians, and the Spanish conquerors, they answered to these corregidores.
-As a crown appointed official, they were served as a intermediary within the crown, the viceroy who was the top of the colonial administration, and of the riches of the Americas.
+Corregidores were the pillar for the crown, and the system of colonial domination.
+Whether it was a cacique or another representative that was used by the Spanish: as a broker between the indigenous Indians, and the Spanish conquerors, they answered to these corregidores.
+As a crown appointed official, they were served as an intermediary within the crown, the viceroy who was the top of the colonial administration, and of the riches of the Americas.
 The corregidores ensured that the product of indigenous labor such as farming, mining, sweatshop produce and other production would be handed to the Spanish.
 The corregidores also served to manage the demands of landowners and merchants, who were eager to take the maximum amounts of profits from indigenous labor.
 One huge issue was that the indigenous population, due to demands from the higher ups, could not reach the large quotas and were dying due to newly brought diseases from the Europeans that they were not immune to, as well being overworked, and the brutality that the European colonizers conducted.
 Appointed by the crown, the corregidores served as the crown official, overseer, account taker, negotiator, and slave driver.
 The corregidores was known to be the wealthiest, most powerful and most hated official in the colony.